dosbox-staging/dosbox-staging/CODE_OF_CONDUCT.md

 # Code of Conduct

-In order to foster a welcoming, positive, and rewarding experience, we as community members take an oath to uphold this code of conduct.
+In order to foster a welcoming, positive, and rewarding experience, we as community members pledge to uphold this code of conduct.

 *Isn't decent behavior is already expected?* We want to bring the best we can to each other as peers, and explicitly documenting our expectations lets us set